SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

         }
     }
     @Tab("iPadOS") {
-        On iPadOS, the close button, styled with ``SKNavigationButtonStyle``, appears in the top-right corner when visible.
+        On iPadOS, the `hideCloseButton` option manages the close button’s visibility in the top-right corner, styled with `SKNavigationButtonStyle`.
+This is crucial for larger screens, where clear dismissal options enhance usability in multitasking environments.
+Hiding the button ensures user engagement for critical content, such as tutorials or settings panels.
         @TabNavigator {
             @Tab("iPadOS 26 and Newer") {
-                The close button is a clear liquid glass button with an `xmark` icon in the accent color foreground style, optimized for larger screens.
-Only the `xmark` icon is used if both image and text are provided.
+                For iPadOS 26 and newer, the close button is a clear liquid glass button with an `xmark` icon in the accent color, optimized for touch interactions.
+Setting `.hideCloseButton(true)` supports mandatory workflows, ensuring focus in modern iPadOS designs.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-iPadOS26", alt: "Close Button Visible") {